fuseelements/ember-brunch-skeleton/README.md

 2. Controllers are responsible for interacting with model objects; a view should not directly interact with model objects.
 3. Views are responsible for handling the DOM, not the controller.
 If the controller needs to walk the view hierarchy, you have sinned.
 4. Views communicate with the controller, not directly with the model objects.
-5. View template context is automatically bound to the controller’s content.
+5. View template context is automatically bound to its controller.
 6. The router coordinates application state and transtitions between states.
-This is more comprehensive than routing URLs.

 ## Coding Guidelines